hofstadter-io/hof-docs/content/first-example/web-client/_index.md

 In addition to seeing multi-language code generation, we will also see how to use static files and how we can modularize even within a single module.

-(normally, we might separate the client into a separate module.
-This would make it easier to swap Vue for React, in example)

 We will be using [Bootstrap](https://getbootstrap.com/docs) for styling.